sorenkrabbe/Chrome-Salesforce-inspector/README.md

 ### Chrome

-When commit message contains *#releaseIt* the revision will be packaged and uploaded to Chrome Web Store ready for manual release to the masses.
+If the version number is greater than the version currently in Chrome Web Store, the revision will be packaged and uploaded to the store ready for manual release to the masses.

 ### Firefox